dev-drozd/FXMultiProfiles/README.md

 ## ⚙️ Installation

-1. Navigate to the folder for your preferred language and select the appropriate `FXMultiProfiles.bat` file.
-2. Copy the `FXMultiProfiles.bat` file to your FXServer folder.
-3. Ensure that the artifact folder containing `FXServer.exe` is in the same directory as the script.
-Example folder structure:
+1. Create a new file named `FXMultiProfiles.bat` in your FXServer folder, located at:
    ```
    yourserver/
    ├── artifact/
    │   └── FXServer.exe
    └── FXMultiProfiles.bat
    ```
+2. Navigate to the folder for your preferred language in the project repository and copy the contents of the `FXMultiProfiles.bat` file.
+3. Paste the copied contents into the `FXMultiProfiles.bat` file you created in your FXServer folder.
+   **Note:** Downloading the `FXMultiProfiles.bat` file directly from the repository and placing it in your folder may cause issues.
+Windows may block it due to an unknown publisher, and even if it runs, it may not function correctly.
+Always create the file manually and copy the contents as described.
+4. Ensure that the `artifact` folder containing `FXServer.exe` is in the same directory as the `FXMultiProfiles.bat` file.
-4. Optionally, you can modify the `TXHOST_DATA_PATH` variable in the script to store profiles (txData) in a custom location:
+5. Optionally, you can modify the `TXHOST_DATA_PATH` variable in the script to store profiles (txData) in a custom location:
    ```bat
    set TXHOST_DATA_PATH=D:/your/path/to/txData
    ```
 6. You can also add custom settings before or after the `set TXHOST_DATA_PATH` line.
 For example available settings like `set TXHOST_*`, refer to [txAdmin Environment Configuration](https://github.com/citizenfx/txAdmin/blob/master/docs/env-config.md).
+7. Before launching the server, you will be prompted to specify a custom port for the server or use the default port.

 ---